amrreda1995/recyclerview-builder/README.md

 ```

 **Using BindingViewItem**
-* Make sure your databinding is enabled (it should really be at this point or the library won't even installed correctly, but just make sure)
+* Make sure your databinding is enabled (it should really be at this point or the library won't be even installed correctly, but just make sure)
 ```groovy
 android {
     dataBinding {